-These two forces have left many QA teams in search of solutions.
 Traditional approaches to quality assurance are focused on “change > test > ship” - assuming all tests pass.
-This has left QA at risk of becoming a bottleneck to accelerated product velocity.
 Ideally, QA is engaged throughout development to ensure code meets quality standards.

-And now, about a third of the world is entering an economic downturn.
-This means many QA organizations are having to do more with less as budgets are squeezed and hiring slows down.
+On top of it all, cost constraints means teams have to do more with less.
 Our challenge as leaders, technologists, teams, and humans is how we respond and evolve in changing circumstances.

 A starting place for many teams is adopting a set of principles called quality engineering.
 This FAQ will guide you through resources and strategies to help you lead a quality engineering transformation in your organization.
 Keep reading, or skip to a specific question.